For healthcare professionals only

 • in combination with other medicinal products for the treatment of diabetes, including insulin, when these do not provide adequate glycaemic control

-This promotional website has been developed, organised and funded by Boehringer Ingelheim.
+The content has been reviewed and approved by the sponsoring company prior to its publication.
 Editorial support for this website has been provided by OmniaMed Communications.

 Adverse events should be reported.
 Reporting forms and information can be found at https://www.mhra.gov.uk/yellowcard (UK) or https://www.hpra.ie/homepage/about-us/report-an-issue (IRE).
 Adverse events should also be reported to Boehringer Ingelheim Drug Safety on 0800 328 1627 (freephone) (UK) or 01 2913960 (IRE), Fax: +44 1344 742661, or by e-mail: [email protected].

-This website is for healthcare professionals in Great Britain, Northern Ireland and Republic of Ireland only.
+This website is for healthcare professionals in the United Kingdom and Republic of Ireland only.

-To continue, please confirm that you are a healthcare professional in Great Britain, Northern Ireland or the Republic of Ireland by clicking below.
+To continue, please confirm that you are a healthcare professional in the United Kingdom or the Republic of Ireland by clicking below.

-Prescribing information for Great Britain and Northern Ireland
+Prescribing information for the United Kingdom and the Republic of Ireland

 You are leaving this site.